davidbenge/a2b-agency/README.md

 The Brand Manager is a comprehensive web application for managing brand registrations and configurations within the Adobe Experience Cloud Shell environment.
 It provides a modern, intuitive interface for brand administrators to register, view, edit, and manage brand information.

+## Rules Manager

+The Rules Manager is a standalone feature that allows agencies to create and manage business rules, templates, and dependencies independently of brands.
+This enables agencies to build reusable rule sets that can be applied to multiple client brands.

+### Key Features
+- **Field Validation Rules**: Email format, phone number, and custom pattern validation
+- **Asset Validation Rules**: File size limits, format restrictions, and dimension checks
+- **Rule Templates**: Predefined rule sets that can be applied to multiple brands
+- **Rule Dependencies**: Control execution order and create logical validation flows
+- **Brand-Independent Management**: Create rules once and apply to multiple brands
+- **Responsive Design**: Modern UI with horizontal scrolling tables and intuitive forms

+For detailed documentation, see [Rules Manager Feature Guide](docs/RULES_MANAGER_FEATURE.md).

 ### Features

 #### Core Brand Management